-If you’re a tried and tested skater owning your own pair of skates entry will only set you back $5 whilst renting a pair of skates with entry will cost you $16.
+If you’re a tried and tested skater owning your own pair of skates entry will only cost you $5 whilst renting a pair of skates with entry is $16.
 Reservations will be more expensive on this year’s holidays.
-If you plan to skate on Thanksgiving, Christmas Eve, Christmas Day, or New Year’s Eve it will cost you $20 given that limited capacity needs to be adhered to throughout the festive season and these are the most sought-after dates.
+If you plan to skate on Thanksgiving, Christmas Eve, Christmas Day, or New Year’s Eve it will cost slightly more as these are the most sought-after dates.

 Reservations are already open so lace up and get skating!
 More information can be found at maggiedaleypark.com/things-to-do-see/skating-ribbon.